leeyeel/Pywen/README.md

 npx playwright install --with-deps
 ```

-After enabling MCP and installing the required browser, Pywen will be able to call the `browser_use` MCP server for tasks like browser automation, screenshot capture, and web interaction.
+After enabling MCP and installing the required browser, Pywen will be able to call the `playwright` MCP server for tasks like browser automation, screenshot capture, and web interaction.

 ## 📊 Trajectory Recording